omidsaraf/SSIS-Project/README.md

 # SSIS Project
 End to end project

-In this ETL project, the goal is to first create Dimension tables and then Fact tables.
-The steps involved in this process are:
+In this ETL project, Northwind Dataset has been used as Datasource and followig steps involved in this process:
 1. **Creating the Data Warehouse in SSMS**
 2. **Creating Dimension and Fact tables (structure) using T-SQL in SSMS**
 3. **Designing the Dimension loading process in Visual Studio:**